 This week, on Monday, actual European manufacturing PMI Indices will be released, since a holiday took place last Friday.
 U.S. international trade data will be expected on Tuesday.
 No important news is planned on Wednesday.
 On Thursday, Bank of England meeting will be held, German industrial production in March will be released and U.S. unemployment applications data will be announced.
 German international trade results and U.S. labour market data, including unemployment, are expected on Friday.

-According to Admiral Markets market sentiment data, 59% of investors have long positions in EUR/USD pair (increased +25 percentage points compared to last week).
-In the main Asian pair USD/JPY, 23% of investors have long positions (down 42 percentage points).
-In the GBP/USD pair, 49% of participants expect a rise (decreased -3 percentage points).
-Such market data are interpreted as contraindicative, suggesting appreciation in GBP/USD and USD/JPY pairs and depreciation in EUR/USD pair.
-Analysis of positioning data should always be accompanied with fundamental projections and technical analysis.
+According to Admiral Markets market sentiment data, 38% of investors have long positions in the EUR USD pair (down -6 percentage points from last week’s data).
+In the main Asian pair USD/JPY, 58% of investors have long positions (increased +9 percentage points).
+In the GBP/USD pair, 63% of participants expect a rise (up 13 percentage points).
+Such market data is interpreted as contraindicative, so EUR/USD is expected to rise and USD/JPY and GBP/USD to drop.
+The analysis of positioning data needs to be combined with fundamental projections and technical analysis.

 Sources: bloomberg.com, reuters.com, Admiral Markets MT4 Supreme Edition, investing.com